No description

 • wintermute carries a low-latency profile (92-low-latency, fixed 512-quantum at 48 kHz) and a wireplumber rule (99-no-suspend) that prevents ALSA nodes from suspending.
 This suits a workstation with always-connected speakers and recording use.

-Strider (X1 Carbon Gen 11) tuning
+Molly (X1 Gen 11) tuning

-• VA-API: LIBVA_DRIVER_NAME=iHD is exported so Firefox, mpv, OBS, and other VA-API consumers use the modern Intel Media Driver instead of falling back to legacy i965.
+• VA-API: LIBVA_DRIVER_NAME=iHD is exported so mpv, OBS, and other VA-API consumers use the modern Intel Media Driver instead of falling back to legacy i965.

 • TLP charge thresholds: paired hysteresis with START_CHARGE_THRESH_BAT0=75 and STOP_CHARGE_THRESH_BAT0=80 to prevent constant micro-charging at 100%.